rse-ops/spack-flux-container/README.md

-# Spack Flux Container
+# Spack Flux Containers

-This was a hard container to get right (to have Flux work in entirely with the flux operator) so I am providing it as a base here.
-It is intended to be used as a base for Flux operator images, meaning that the operator adds a curve certificate, broker.toml, and handles orchestration.
+This was a hard set of containers to get right (to have Flux work in entirely with the flux operator) so I am providing them as a base here.
+They are intended to be used as a base for Flux operator images, meaning that the operator adds a curve certificate, broker.toml, and handles orchestration.